DevNugget/Vielin-Programming-Language/README.md

 # Running code
 Linux operating systems:
 ```
-OUTDATED (for now)
-./main {filename} {name-of-compiled-file: output is recommended} {compile-mode: com to compile normally and comr to compile and run}

-USE
 python3 main.py {name-of-compiled-file: output is recommended} {compile-mode: com to compile normally, comr to compile and run and comd to retain compile notices}
 ```

 Windows operating systems: